dalbanhi/bibbl.io/README.md

 <!-- GETTING STARTED -->
 ## Setting up and Running the Project

-To run the project, you can download from here [Google Drive link](http://www.google.com) or from Github.
-Then, follow the instructions below:
+To run the project, follow the instructions below:

 ### Prerequisites